nukeador/nukeador.com/_posts/2020-01-23-modernizing-communities-the-mozilla-way.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Feel free to reach out to me via email (rmartin at mozilla dot com) or <a href="http://twitter.com/nukeador">twitter</a> if you have questions or feedback, I also really want to know and hear from others solving similar problems.&nbsp;<br></p>
+<p>Feel free to reach out to me via email (nukeador at protonmail dot com) or <a href="http://twitter.com/nukeador">twitter</a> if you have questions or feedback, I also really want to know and hear from others solving similar problems. <br></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->